niketjain1/chatbot-flow-builder/README.md

 - **Customizable Nodes**: Nodes can be customised easily from the settings panel by clicking on the node.
 - **Connectivity**: Users can connect nodes by dragging connectors between them.
 - **Save Functionality**: Enables users to save the flowchart information locally.
+- **Nodes and Edges Deletion**: Users can easily delete nodes and edges.

 ## Installation